 Edward James Hudak, Jr.

-Prior to his appointment as Interim Chief on Sept.
+Prior to his appointment as interim chief on Sept.
 11, 2014, Chief Hudak served in multiple capacities as a Major over most of the operating divisions of the department.
-He was the Major of the Specialized Enforcement Division responsible for Marine Patrol, Motorcycle Patrol, Bike Patrol and Traffic Homicide Investigations.
-In this capacity, he was responsible for all major events held in the city, including the annual Fourth of July Fireworks Celebration at the Biltmore Golf Course with more than 25,000 attendees.
-For more than seven years, he served as the Division Commander for the Uniform Patrol Division, the largest within the department responsible for the direct day-to-day patrol of the City.
-Prior to that, he was the Commander of the Internal Affairs Section leading the team responsible for investigating all complaints regarding police personnel misconduct and reviewing all policy questions.
-Using his telecommunications expertise, he established the department's first Forensic Video Unit.
+He was the Major of the Specialized Enforcement Division, a division responsible for marine patrol, motorcycle patrol, bike patrol and traffic homicide investigations.
+In this capacity, he was responsible for all large events held in the city, including the annual Fourth of July fireworks celebration at the Biltmore Golf Course with more than 25,000 attendees.
+For more than seven years, he served as the division commander for the Uniform Patrol Division, the largest within the department responsible for the direct day-to-day patrol of the city.
+Prior to that, he was commander of the Internal Affairs Section, leading the team responsible for investigating all complaints regarding police personnel misconduct and reviewing all policy questions.
+Using his telecommunications expertise, he established the department's first forensic video unit.

-Hudak obtained a bachelor’s and master’s degree from the University of Miami and is a member of Iron Arrow which is the highest honor bestowed on any student or alumni of the University of Miami.
+Hudak obtained a bachelor’s and master’s degree from the University of Miami and is a member of Iron Arrow, the highest honor bestowed on any student or alumni of the University of Miami.

 Receive the latest news from Coral Gables directly to your inbox